 As a baker, the beauty of German cakes and tortes will never fail to amaze me.
 I think this cake with layers of sponge, softly whipped cream and Quark (more on that later) and topping of shining, glazed berries is one of the most stunning things I’ve ever seen, yet here in Germany, it is considered to be the simplest of cakes to make and something every proud housewife can whip up without even looking at a recipe.

-The problem when bringing a recipe like this into English is that the German home baker has access to a few things that are not available worldwide.
+However, the problem when bringing a recipe like this into English is that the German home baker has easy access to a few special ingredients.
 Your average recipe for this sort of cake will call for, at a minimum: Sahnesteif (a modified starch for stiffening cream sold in little paper packets) Tortenguß (another type of modified starch for making a jelly-like glaze, and yes, sold in little paper packets) and almost certainly Quark (a type of curd with a very low fat content).
-All of these things can be picked up anywhere in Germany and only cost a few pennies, not the case internationally.

 for the sponge: